Updated: Nov 19, 2021

-If you enjoy wine, serve wine, entertain with wine, then these 9 tools are a must.
-I’ve used all different kinds of wine tools and sometimes you just have to find what works for you.
+If you enjoy wine, serve wine, and entertain with wine, then these 9 tools are a must!
+I’ve tried so many different kinds of wine tools and sometimes you just have to find what works for you.
 These wine tools are the ones I love and use ALL the time!

 Affiliate links are included for your convenience.
 If you click on a link and make a purchase, I’ll earn a small amount.
 Your cost is the same with or without the link.
 Enjoy!

 There are all kinds of wine openers out there.
 The one I like the absolute best is the Rabbit Wine Opener.
 It’s a heavy-duty opener, but it’s fantastic.
 Super easy to use and if you are opening several bottles for a gathering or tasting it’s really easy to get the bottles opened quickly.
 Find out more in this post: Tips and Tools for Opening Wine.